Mark Bennett and Zoë Charlton

-Mark Bennett's (b.
-1956, Tennessee) whimsical works engage with pop culture and celebrity to an extreme degree.
+Mark Bennett (b.
+1956, Tennessee) creates whimsical works that engage with pop culture and celebrity to an extreme degree.
 His blueprint lithographs of Baby Boom era sitcoms and popular television series depict the ultimate pairing of flight of fancy and stoical logic; the purely imaginary floor plans grounded by the dry format of an architect's design.
 His works are both pleasingly nostalgic and vaguely disconcerting in their premonition of a society obsessed by television and celebrity culture.